Inguinal canal: Location

 However, the surface anatomy of the point is disputed.
-In a recent study it was found to be in a region between the mid-inguinal point (situated midway between the anterior superior iliac spine and the pubic symphysis) and the midpoint of the inguinal ligament (i.e. midway between the anterior superior iliac spine and the pubic tubercle).
+In a recent study, it was found to be in a region between the mid-inguinal point (situated midway between the anterior superior iliac spine and the pubic symphysis) and the midpoint of the inguinal ligament (i.e. midway between the anterior superior iliac spine and the pubic tubercle).
 Traditionally, either one of these two sites was claimed as its location.
 However, this claim is based upon the study's dissection of 52 cadavers, and may not reflect the live in vivo anatomy.

 Some sources state that it is at the layer of the transversalis fascia.

 Description

+The deep inguinal ring is an opening in the transversalis fascia.
 It is of an oval form, the long axis of the oval being vertical; it varies in size in different subjects, and is much larger in the male than in the female.
 It is bounded, above and laterally, by the arched lower margin of the transversalis fascia; below and medially, by the inferior epigastric vessels.
 It transmits the spermatic cord in the male and the round ligament of the uterus in the female.

-From its circumference a thin funnel-shaped membrane, the infundibuliform fascia, is continued around the cord and testis, enclosing them in a distinct covering.
+From its circumference, a thin funnel-shaped membrane, the infundibuliform fascia, is continued around the cord and testis, enclosing them in a distinct covering.